Bell Race Star Flex DLX Helmet Review

 If the pads break in too much, or you need smaller or larger ones, Bell does offer different sizes, and are a snap to switch out.
 The cheek pads are magnetized and come out with a slight pull.
 Being a girl, I get makeup all over mine.
 So it’s convenient to be able to pull them and wash them and have them sit back in the helmet easily.

 I’ve heard a few people complain that the new Bell Race Star is still heavier than some of its competitors.
-My Small is extremely lightweight and I can’t even begin to complain about it hurting my head from wind drag or weight issues–as in I can’t recall a single time either has occurred.
+My Small is extremely lightweight (1547 grams) and I can’t even begin to complain about it hurting my head from wind drag or weight issues.
+In other words, I can’t recall a single time either has occurred.
 This is easily the most aerodynamic helmet I’ve ever worn.
 I’ve already done an iron butt ride (1,000 miles in under 24 hours) with this helmet on and have had zero issues on the long haul.

 The ventilation system on these lids is superb.
 With or without a fairing, I’ve gotten plenty of airflow through my helmet to keep me cool in the 90+ degree desert temps.
 And on the other end, the option to close and add the optional vent cover (which comes standard in the helmet) during cold weather months keeps me a little more toasty during the chilly temps.
 I’ve had zero issues with my helmet fogging up while I ride, which is another pro.